 - There was no placebo to compare the effects of Right Size Smoothie too.
 This lack of a placebo group could reduce the significance of the study.

 - Everyone in the study replaced 2 meals a day with a Right Size Smoothie in addition to their weight loss diet.
 In other words, people did not just drink the shakes.
-They did other things too including filing out questioners and writing down what they ate and drank.
+They did other things too including filing out questionnaires and writing down what they ate and drank.
 Because of this, we can’t know how much of an impact these other things had on the weight loss results.

 - A total of 55 people were in the study however, only 28 completed the study.
-That’s an almost 50% drop out.
+That’s an almost 50% dropout.
 This says a lot about how hard weight loss is, even with this “Hunger Smashing Smoothie.”

-- People dropped out for a variety of reasons including being bored, scheduling conflicts, and inability to track their progress with the questioners and logs they were supposed to fill out.
+- People dropped out for a variety of reasons including being bored, scheduling conflicts, and inability to track their progress with the questionnaires and logs they were supposed to fill out.
 A minority of people dropped out because of side effects such as nausea and diarrhea.